-As discussed in Note 2, the Company evaluates all of its investments and other interests in entities for consolidation, including its investment in the CLO Securitization (as defined below), which is considered to be a variable interest in a VIE.
+As discussed in Note 2, the Company evaluates all of its investments and other interests in entities for consolidation, including its investments in the CLO Securitizations (as defined below), which are considered to be variable interests in VIEs.

-CLO Securitization
+CLO Securitizations

-On January 11, 2019, ACRE Commercial Mortgage 2017-FL3 Ltd. (the "Issuer") and ACRE Commercial Mortgage 2017-FL3 LLC (the "Co-Issuer"), both wholly-owned indirect subsidiaries of the Company, entered into an Amended and Restated Indenture (the "Amended Indenture") with Wells Fargo Bank, National Association, as advancing agent and note administrator, and Wilmington Trust, National Association, as trustee, which governs the approximately \$504.1 million principal balance of secured floating rate notes (the "Notes") issued by the Issuer and \$52.9 million of preferred equity in the Issuer (the "CLO Securitization").
-The Amended Indenture amends and restates, and replaces in its entirety, the indenture for the CLO securitization issued in March 2017, which governed the issuance of approximately \$308.8 million principal balance of secured floating rate notes and \$32.4 million of preferred equity in the Issuer.
+On January 11, 2019, ACRE Commercial Mortgage 2017-FL3 Ltd. (the "FL3 Issuer") and ACRE Commercial Mortgage 2017-FL3 LLC (the "FL3 Co-Issuer"), both wholly-owned indirect subsidiaries of the Company, entered into an Amended and Restated Indenture (the "FL3 Amended Indenture") with Wells Fargo Bank, National Association, as advancing agent and note administrator, and Wilmington Trust, National Association, as trustee, which governs the approximately \$504.1 million principal balance of secured floating rate notes (the "FL3 Notes") issued by the FL3 Issuer and \$52.9 million of preferred equity in the FL3 Issuer (the "FL3 CLO Securitization").
+The FL3 Amended Indenture amends and restates, and replaces in its entirety, the indenture for the CLO securitization issued in March 2017, which governed the issuance of approximately \$308.8 million principal balance of secured floating rate notes and \$32.4 million of preferred equity in the FL3 Issuer.

-As of June 30, 2020, the Notes were collateralized by interests in a pool of 14 mortgage assets having a total principal balance of \$525.8 million (the "Mortgage Assets") that were originated by a wholly-owned subsidiary of the Company and approximately \$31.2 million of receivables related to repayments of outstanding principal on previous mortgage assets.
-As of December 31, 2019, the Notes were collateralized by interests in a pool of 16 mortgage assets having a total principal balance of approximately \$515.9 million that were originated by a wholly-owned subsidiary of the Company and approximately \$41.1 million of receivables related to repayments of outstanding principal on previous mortgage assets.
-During the reinvestment period ending on March 31, 2021, the Company may direct the Issuer to acquire additional mortgage assets meeting applicable reinvestment criteria using the principal repayments from the Mortgage Assets, subject to the satisfaction of certain conditions, including receipt of a Rating Agency Confirmation and investor approval of the new mortgage assets.
+As of March 31, 2021, the FL3 Notes were collateralized by interests in a pool of 14 mortgage assets having a total principal balance of \$522.1 million (the "FL3 Mortgage Assets") that were originated by a wholly-owned subsidiary of the Company and approximately \$34.9 million of receivables related to repayments of outstanding principal on previous mortgage assets.
+As of December 31, 2020, the FL3 Notes were collateralized by interests in a pool of 15 mortgage assets having a total principal balance of approximately \$550.6 million that were closed by a wholly-owned subsidiary of the Company and approximately \$6.4 million of receivables related to repayments of outstanding principal on previous mortgage assets.
+During the reinvestment period, which ended on March 31, 2021, the Company could direct the FL3 Issuer to acquire additional mortgage assets meeting applicable reinvestment criteria using the principal repayments from the FL3 Mortgage Assets, subject to the satisfaction of certain conditions, including receipt of a Rating Agency Confirmation and investor approval of the new mortgage assets.
+See Note 17 included in these consolidated financial statements for a subsequent event related to the FL3 CLO Securitization.

-The contribution of the Mortgage Assets to the Issuer is governed by a Mortgage Asset Purchase Agreement between ACRC Lender LLC (the "Seller"), a wholly-owned subsidiary of the Company, and the Issuer, and acknowledged by the Company solely for purposes of confirming its status as a REIT, in which the Seller made certain customary representations, warranties and covenants.
+The contribution of the FL3 Mortgage Assets to the Issuer is governed by a Mortgage Asset Purchase Agreement between the Seller and the FL3 Issuer, and acknowledged by the Company solely for purposes of confirming its status as a REIT, in which the Seller made certain customary representations, warranties and covenants.

-In connection with the securitization, the Issuer and Co-Issuer offered and issued the following classes of Notes: Class A, Class A-S, Class B, Class C and Class D Notes (collectively, the "Offered Notes") to a third party.
-The Company retained (through one of its wholly-owned subsidiaries) approximately \$58.5 million of the Notes and all of the \$52.9 million of preferred equity in the Issuer, which totaled \$111.4 million.
-The Company, as the holder of the subordinated Notes and all of the preferred equity in the Issuer, has the obligation to absorb losses of the CLO, since the Company has a first loss position in the capital structure of the CLO.
+In connection with the securitization, the FL3 Issuer and FL3 Co-Issuer offered and issued the following classes of Notes: Class A, Class A, Class B, Class C and Class D Notes (collectively, the "FL3 Offered Notes") to a third party.
+The Company retained (through one of its wholly-owned subsidiaries) approximately \$58.5 million of the FL3 Notes and all of the

+\$52.9 million of preferred equity in the FL3 Issuer, which totaled \$111.4 million.
+The Company, as the holder of the subordinated FL3 Notes and all of the preferred equity in the FL3 Issuer, has the obligation to absorb losses of the CLO, since the Company has a first loss position in the capital structure of the CLO.